The question that actually matters

 Most people picture microplastics as particles flaking off the inside walls of a bottle.
 The science says that for everyday bottled water use, that is generally not where they come from.
 The dominant source identified across multiple studies is the cap.

 Specifically, microplastics come from the abrasion at the seal where the cap and the bottleneck grind against each other every time you open or close the bottle.
-A 2019 study in Water Research by Winkler and colleagues opened and closed plastic mineral water bottles 1, 10, and 100 times, then imaged the surfaces under a scanning electron microscope.
-By 100 cycles the cap surfaces showed dramatic abrasion, and the authors concluded that microplastic ingestion from these bottles came specifically from the bottleneck and cap system, not from the bottle body.
-A 2021 study by Singh in the Journal of Water and Health put a number on it.
-Roughly 553 microplastic particles enter each litre of water for every open and close cycle.
-A separate 2021 study by Weisser and colleagues tracked microplastic levels through four commercial mineral water bottling lines and found counts jumping from under 1 particle per litre at the start of the line to 317 per litre in the capped product, with abrasion of the cap sealing material identified as the main source.
+A 2019 study in Water Research by Winkler and colleagues, titled "Does mechanical stress cause microplastic release from plastic water bottles?", opened and closed plastic mineral water bottles up to 100 times and imaged the surfaces.
+Squeezing the bottle walls did not release much, but repeated cap opening did, and more than 90% of the released particles were small PE and PET fragments traced to the cap-and-neck interface.
+You can find the Winkler 2019 study in Water Research here.
+A 2021 study by Singh in the Journal of Water and Health put a number on it: roughly 553 microplastic particles enter each litre of water for every open-and-close cycle.
+That figure is available in the open-access Singh 2021 paper.
+A separate 2021 study by Weisser and colleagues, "From the Well to the Bottle," tracked microplastic levels through four commercial mineral water bottling lines and found counts jumping from under 1 particle per litre at the start to 317 in the capped product, with the capping step identified as the main source.
+That paper, Weisser et al. 2021 in Water, is open access too.

 These studies focus on bottled water in everyday consumer use, where the cap is opened and closed in normal indoor environments.
 Outdoor use over long periods adds something the cap-abrasion studies did not test.
 A bottle that lives on the outside of a pack in the sun for months is exposed to ultraviolet radiation, and UV breaks plastic down at the molecular level.
 Over enough exposure the bottle body itself starts to shed particles too.
 So for an everyday water bottle, the cap is the main source.
 For a thru-hiker bottle, the cap remains a major source, but the bottle material starts to matter more.